igorsdm/todolist-react-typescript/README.md

-# ToDoList ReactJS with Typescript and ContextApi
+# To Do List ReactJS with Typescript and ContextApi

 ## About